Dioscuri Centre for Chromatin Biology and Epigenomics

 Administration Officer

-I started working at the Dioscuri Centre for Chromatin Biology and Epigenomic in early 2022 as an administrative support.
+I started working at the Dioscuri Centre for Chromatin Biology and Epigenomic in February 2023 as an administration officer.
+I'm doing my best to support other lab members in non-scientific tasks.